 From Vietnam to Cambodia – A Journey Along the Mekong River

 A river journey from Vietnam to Cambodia moves at an easy pace, passing floating markets, small towns, and temples along the way.
-It offers a clear view of daily life on the Mekong and how the river links both countries.
+Experience it aboard the Victoria Mekong Cruise, where you’ll see how the river connects two countries through daily life, culture, and timeless scenery.

 1. Is the Mekong Delta, Vietnam and Cambodia, Worth Seeing?